cschneid/sinatra-book/book/Deployment.markdown

 1. Setting up the account in the Dreamhost interface

        Domains -> Manage Domains -> Edit (web hosting column) Enable 'Ruby on Rails Passenger (mod_rails)'
        Add the public directory to the web directory box.
 So if you were using 'rails.com', it would change to 'rails.com/public'
        Save your changes

 2. Creating the directory structure

        domain.com/
        domain.com/tmp
        domain.com/public
        # a vendored version of sinatra - not necessary if you use the gem
        domain.com/sinatra

-3. Creating the "Rackup file" (rack configuration file) `config.ru`
+3. Creating the "Rackup file" (rack configuration file) `config.ru` -- the `require 'app'` line should require the actual Sinatra app you have written.

        # This file goes in domain.com/config.ru
-        require 'sinatra/lib/sinatra.rb'   # "require 'sinatra'" if installed as a gem require 'rubygems'
+       require 'rubygems'
+       require 'sinatra'

        set :env,  :production
        disable :run

-        require 'test.rb' # assumes your Sinatra application file is 'test.rb'
+       require 'app'

        run Sinatra.application

 4. A very simple Sinatra application

        # this is test.rb referred to above
        get '/' do
          "Worked on dreamhost"
        end

        get '/foo/:bar' do
          "You asked for foo/#{params[:bar]}"
        end

 And that's all there is to it!
 Once it's all setup, point your browser at your domain, and you should see a 'Worked on Dreamhost' page.
 To restart the application after making changes, you need to run `touch tmp/restart.txt`.

 Please note that currently passenger 2.0.3 has a bug where it can cause Sinatra to not find the view directory.
 In that case, add `:views => '/path/to/views/'` to the Sinatra options in your Rackup file.

 Additional note: some documentation sources will have a different format for passing options to Sinatra in the Rackup file, e.g.:

     Sinatra::Application.default_options.merge!(
       :run => false,
       :env => :production,
       :raise_errors => true
     )

+This is perfectly valid, however calling `set`, `disable` and `enable` is preferred.

 FastCGI                         {#deployment_fastcgi}
 -------

 The standard method for deployment is to use Thin or Mongrel, and have a reverse proxy (lighttpd, nginx, or even Apache) point to your bundle of servers.

 But that isn't always possible.
 Cheaper shared hosting (like Dreamhost) won't let you run Thin or Mongrel, or setup reverse proxies (at least on the default